djoshi7796/Solder-Quality-Detection/src/scripts/README.md

    `conda create -n yourenvname python=x.x anaconda`
    where x.x is the Python version you wish to use
 3. Install above libraries
-   - First switch to the environment you wwant to install everything in `conda activate yourenvname`
+   - First switch to the environment you want to install everything in
+   `conda activate yourenvname`
    - Then install above packages in the new virtual environment
 `conda install tensorflow-gpu